Haiger: Buildings

 In 1048, the new church building in the Romanesque style was consecrated by Archbishop Eberhard of Trier.
 More than 400 years later came further remodelling in the Late Gothic style: the flat wooden ceiling was replaced with a stone vault, and side naves and the choir were added.

 Between 1485 and 1490 the choir was decorated by Flemish painters with three fresco bands.
 In the lower band they depict the story of Jesus's suffering from His entry into Jerusalem to His Ascension, in the middle band the Twelve Apostles, and in the upper band, under the vault, Jesus as the Judge of the Worlds, the Four Evangelists, the Veil of Veronica, and more.

 The fresco paintings had been financed by the last two Knights of Haiger, Hermann and his son Jost.

 After the Reformation was introduced in Nassau-Dillenburg in 1578, the frescoes were covered with whitewash probably around 1588.
 This proved to be a blessing since increasing layers of whitewash helped to preserve the fresco paintings well until their re-discovery.
 It is almost certain that the fire of 1729 would otherwise have destroyed the frescoes.

 In about 1900, when the organ was resited to the centre gallery, it was noted that the whitewash had begun to flake off in various places.
 In 1902 parts of pictures came to light next to the vestry entrance, and in 1905 the paintings were fully uncovered once again.

 World War II hit Haiger hard and bombings caused immense destruction.
-One bomb fell beside the church, but luckily did not go off, leaving the frescoes undamaged.
+One bomb fell beside the church, but it did not go off, leaving the frescoes undamaged.